-The Crito Project proceeds from the central premise that education is the most cost-effective and successful mode of reform available to our society.
-We believe this to be an uncontroversial truth that too often goes unappreciated.
+1) That education is the most cost-effective and successful mode of reform available to our society (we believe this to be an uncontroversial truth that too often goes unappreciated), and

-Higher education, understood either as a medium for reform or as a life opportunity, can and should play a contributing role in our own prison system.
-The Crito Project's mission is to bring lasting and positive reform to the opportunities to be found in - and hence also the efficacy of - our prisons.
-We want to work towards a society in which we can provide a first-class education to inmates, as a means to achieve reform that is real and lasting: reform on the level of an individual's concepts, self-esteem and life opportunities.
+Higher education in prison should not be seen solely through the lens of recidivism, however.
+The Crito Project's mission is to bring lasting and positive reform to the opportunities to be found in our prisons.
+We want to provide a first-class education to incarcerated students, as a means to achieving the only type of reform that is real and lasting, and common to everyone: reform on the level of an individual's concepts, self-esteem and life opportunities.